 Opsonix uses the Wyss Institute’s pathogen extraction approach to develop a broad-spectrum therapy for the treatment of bloodstream infections and sepsis

-SLIPS Technologies leverages the Wyss Institute’s Slippery Liquid-Infused Porous Surfaces (SLIPS) technology to create a family of materials and coatings that repel virtually all fluids and biological fouling agents in industrial, medical, and consumer applications
+Adaptive Surface Technologies (formerly SLIPS Technologies, Inc.) leverages the Wyss Institute’s Slippery Liquid-Infused Porous Surfaces (SLIPS) technology to create a family of materials and coatings that repel virtually all fluids and biological fouling agents in industrial, medical, and consumer applications

 Wyss Institute launches ‘SLIPS’ company